carerix/Cx-WP-Plugin/README.md

 ## Job Alert Subscription
 You can create a standalone Job Alert Subscription page, using the the [cx_job_alert_subscription] shortcode.
-Job alerts
-## Job Alert Subscription
-You can create a standalone Job Alert Subscription page, using the the [cx_job_alert_subscription] shortcode.

 In WordPress you can use this shortcode to show a form for job alerts (vacancy subscription).
 When candidates signup they will receive emails in the future containing vacancies that fit their selected criteria, on a daily basis.

 See the example in

 The following fields will be displayed in the form:

 * Email address
 * First name